-- Low end false teeth or dentures may be easy on the pocket at $300 or lower, but the appearance, durability and comfort are compromised.
-False teeth in this range may be a good choice, cost wise, for people who are opting for temporary solution such as those waiting for their implants.
+- Low-end false teeth or dentures may be easy on the pocket at $300 or lower, but the appearance, durability, and comfort are compromised.
+False teeth in this range may be a good choice, cost-wise, for people who are opting for a temporary solution such as those waiting for their implants.

 - Mid-range false teeth or dentures may cost $1,000 for full dentures of the lower and upper jaw.
-The features are the same with high-end dentures, but there would be some differences in the aesthetic appearance and the length of warranty.
+The features are the same as high-end dentures, but there would be some differences in the aesthetic appearance and the length of the warranty.

 False Teeth Costs